ebastler/marbastlib/readme.md

 ### **We do not assume any responsibility for broken PCBs or damaged derived from errors in this library.
 Use at your own risk, and please open an issue or pull-request if you encounter any errors.**

 ## Update notes:
+Update note (31.05.2022): Moved LED_6028R symbols and Choc solder and LED footprints, as well as SW_SKHLLCA010, SW_SSSS213100 and SW_SSSS223900 footprints from untested to main after receiving new prototypes.

 Update note (03.04.2022): Added Hi-Tek 725 series ("Space Invader") and Alps SKCM/CKCL (and Alps/MX combo) footprints.
 The available footprints were made off official datasheets, but are most likely still missing sizes (stepped caps lock for alps, for example).
 These will be added later on, should need arise.